FelixOnline/v2/content/articles/2011-5-6-fuck-buttons-is-the-music-scenes-saviour.md

 subtitle: >
   A refreshing antidote to all that pop nonsense
 date: "2011-05-06 08:59:25 +0100"

 # Attributes from Felix Online V1
 id: "1165"
 old_path: /music/1165/fuck-buttons-is-the-music-scenes-saviour
 aliases:
  - /music/1165/fuck-buttons-is-the-music-scenes-saviour
+imported: true
+comments:
+ - Thank you very nice postDear White Trash I just stopped by  and have read some posts You are in a dark place and need to climb out of your abyss I wish I could help you Sometime rgioeiln can be comforting but is not for everyone I will check back later Stay warm

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true